SarraAlqahtani22/ExplainableRL/README.md

 # CAPS

-This project implements CAPS: Comprehensible Abstract Policy Summaries
+This project implements CAPS: Comprehensible Abstract Policy Summaries for RL.
+Please use this citation:

-Joe McCalmon, Thai Le, SarraAlqahtani, Dongwon Lee, “CAPS: Comprehensible Abstract Policy Summaries for Explaining Reinforcement Learning Agents”, The 21st International Conference on Autonomous Agents and Multiagent Systems (AAMAS2022), accepted
+- Joe McCalmon, Thai Le, SarraAlqahtani, Dongwon Lee, “CAPS: Comprehensible Abstract Policy Summaries for Explaining Reinforcement Learning Agents”, The 21st   International Conference on Autonomous Agents and Multiagent Systems (AAMAS2022), accepted

 To run CAPS for an implemented environment: